 I sigh.
 My head hurts.

 “I don’t know.
 Is it ever worth it to talk things out with people who think so differently from oneself?
-He would have never changed his mind, and neither would I. So what’s the use?”
+He will never change his mind, and neither will I. So what’s the use?”
 I take a sip of my water to wash the food down.
 “But it’s done.
 I doubt I’ll ever speak with that man again.”

 Alazne lowers her head and sweeps the table with her gaze.